“Body Brokers” 2021 Netflix Movie Release Informs Those Struggling with Addiction on What to be Aware of Prior to Entering Rehab

 The Florida Shuffle is basically when a treatment center offers a free plane ticket to a certain location for those struggling with addiction to enter a private-pay addiction rehab center for their so-called “treatment,” where they can be shuffled around multiple facilities for different levels of care – all of which will receive kickbacks.

-Instead, patients would relapse by getting high and shuffle to a new facility.
+Instead, patients would relapse by getting high and shuffling to a new facility.
 In many cases, patients would relapse or overdose in the facility they entered to start their recovery process.
 This was because those running these treatment hubs would discourage sobriety by:

 - Handing out drugs to cause relapses and put patients back into treatment to gain more money through their insurance